DigiBP/Team-Strawberries/README.md

 ### 1. Integration of Google Sheets

-Everytime process is trigged by the request, new row in Google Sheet is added, which helps to collect inputs for data base and send the tocken to following process.
-Furthermore, in order to connect the received and registred data with our created BPMN model in Camunda, business key needs to be defined, that generates a random number, which is unique for every input variable, so it could be correctly identified by the process.
+Everytime the process is trigged by the request, new row in Google Sheet is added, which helps to collect inputs for data base and send the tocken to the following process.

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/bd1c11c7-2562-410c-8459-9c9fec2d052d)